Find out more about the latest news & information from Media Projects East:

 It follows the fortunes of a 17 year old called Gazza, who falls out with his alcoholic father and takes the train to Yarmouth the crash with his older sister.
 After a few weeks of slumming it, his sister runs out of patience with him and kicks him out.
 He heads off to sleep rough on the beach.
 Sis has second thoughts, rescues him, and sends him to Social Services for support.

-We recently completed a project with the Home Group housing charity.
+We completed a project with the Home Group housing charity.
 They needed a training video to assist their support team in person centred interview techniques with clients.
 We produced a series of clips demonstrating good, mediocre and bad practice, for use as discussion aids during their training days.

 Year 9 students from Diss High School created a collection of short films and animations on the theme of identity.
 They span a wide range of subjects, including bullying, Facebook friendships, sport, cooking and scrapbook memories.
 The video will be sent to partner schools in Rwanda, Sri Lanka and Holland.
 The project was supported by Creative Partnerships.